travis-ci/docs-travis-ci-com/slate/source/index.md

 API V2.1 is identical to API V2 except for the following changes:

-* For public repositories, unauthenticated requests receive an HTTP 200 or an HTTP 404 error in some cases like for repo cahces or settings.
+* For public repositories, unauthenticated requests receive an HTTP 200 or an HTTP 404 error in some cases like for repository caches or settings.
 * For private repositories, unauthenticated requests receive an HTTP 401 or 404 error.
 * For private repositories, authenticated requests by users that do not have permission to view the repository receive an HTTP 400 error or HTTP 200 for empty responses.